ficusjs/ficusjs-app-shell/packages/ui-loader/README.md

 }
 ```

+## Styling

+The app shell UI loader does not provide any styling.
+It is up to you to style the app shell UI.
+It is recommended to provide the minimal styling required to present the app shell UI to the user.
+The rest of the styling should be loaded by the UI components.

 ## Production

-It is recommended to inline the app shell UI loader in production.
-This embeds the app shell UI loader in the HTML, and removes the need for an additional HTTP request.
+It is recommended to inline the app shell UI loader in production along with any initial styles.
+This embeds the initial app shell in the HTML, and removes the need for an additional HTTP requests.
+It also means the app shell UI is available immediately, and the user does not see a flash of unstyled content.